Duilio-class ironclad: Service history

-During gunnery trials in March 1880 shortly after entering service, one of Duilios guns in her aft turret burst.
+During gunnery trials in March 1880 shortly after entering service, one of Duilio's guns in her aft turret burst.
 After joining the fleet, both ships served in the Active Squadron, though they alternated between it and the Reserve Squadron throughout their careers.
 During this period, they were chiefly occupied with conducting training maneuvers.
 Italy joined the Triple Alliance with the German Empire and Austria-Hungary in 1882, shortly after the two Duilios entered service; as a result, the country's most likely opponent became France.
 The exercises in which the ships took part therefore frequently simulated defensive operations against a hostile, numerically superior French Mediterranean Fleet.
 For the 1893 maneuvers, Duilio was part of the squadron that simulated the defending Italian fleet, while Enrico Dandolo operated on the opposing force.

 Starting in 1895, Enrico Dandolo was extensively modernized, receiving an entirely new armament and new engines, as well as a second military mast.
 Duilio received a much more limited refit in 1900, primarily receiving a large number of secondary guns.
 The Navy decided against rebuilding her along the same lines as Enrico Dandolo due to the prohibitive cost of the project.
 In 1902, Diulio was removed from front-line service and thereafter employed as a training ship.
 Enrico Dandolo followed her in 1905 for service as a gunnery training vessel.
 In 1909, Duilio was stricken from the naval register, disarmed, and converted into a floating oil tank.
 Her ultimate fate is unknown.
 Enrico Dandolo continued on in service for a few more years, first becoming a guard ship at Tobruk, Libya in 1913.
 After Italy entered World War I in May 1915, she was transferred to Brindisi and later Venice, where she continued guard ship duties.
 She was stricken in January 1920 and broken up for scrap.